lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     Figure: Number of water molecules, :math:`N_\text{H2O}`, as a function of time, :math:`t`.

-After a few GCMC steps, the number of molecules starts increasing.
+Running this simulation using LAMMPS, one can see that after a few GCMC steps, the number of molecules starts increasing.
 Once the crack is filled with water molecules, the total number of molecules reaches a plateau.
 The final number of molecules depends on the imposed pressure, temperature, and the interaction between water and silica (i.e. its hydrophilicity).
 Note that GCMC simulations